-The Lower Niobrara Basin was declared fully appropriated on January 25, 2008 placing a moratorium on new high capacity wells and surface water development, and on expansion of irrigated acres.
+The Lower Niobrara Basin was declared fully appropriated on January 25, 2008 placing a moratorium on new high-capacity wells and surface water development, and on expansion of irrigated acres.
 A contestment was filed with NDNR by four NRDs on February 9, 2008 to request NDNR to determine if the Lower Niobrara Basin is truly fully appropriated.
 This case went all the way to the Nebraska Supreme Court.
 On June 3, 2011, the Supreme Court reversed the fully appropriated determination.
-On June 29, 2011 NDNR notified the District that they had 120 days to come up with rules and regulations to comply with LB 483.
-These regulations could allow for limited expansion on new groundwater and surface water uses.
+On June 29, 2011 NDNR notified the District that they had 120 days to develop rules and regulations to comply with LB 483 that allow for limited expansion of new groundwater and surface water uses.
 On September 12, 2011, the District passed regulations that allowed for up to 2500 acres per year of new groundwater irrigation and or equivalent uses, for the next four years.
-Over the four years, the District approved 9,938 new irrigated acres or uses.
-All of these new irrigated acre wells were required to have flow meters.
-Along with flow meters, these sites are being tested for nitrates and Spring/Fall static water level readings.
-The addition of this data will allow the District to make better decisions when implementing future policy.
+By the end of the four years the District approved 9,938 new irrigated acres or similar uses.
+Flow meters were required on all new irrigation wells.
+These new wells are being sampled for nitrates and measured in the Spring/Fall for static water levels.
+The addition of this data will help the District to make better decisions when implementing future policies.
+In 2020 the District completed a Voluntary IMP with the help of the Department of Natural Resources and stakeholders.